andyhoang1994/ea-blog-review/README.md

 Using `make`:
 ```
-make run # To run the containerized API
+make run # To run the containerized blog
 ```
 ```
 make test # To run tests on the API with Postman collections